oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 Why didn't Mr. Bohomn look deeper instead of just consulting the bid vendor list?

 [Taking down the site]

+Why are you warning Joshua?
 [Don't reply, just read]

+So, how did you meet Adam Taylor?
 [Meeting Adam]
 [PLTW response to Adam]